domin1101/malmo-challenge/README.md

 ## Fitness values

+Fitness values are used to determine how good an agent is and to compare it with other agents.
+When using coevolution the calculation of the fitness values is one of the most important steps.
+In this szenario you cannot determine how good an agent was by just comparing its reward with the reward of its opponent, as this would not result in cooperation.
+In this case different fitness functions were necessary for parasites and non-parasites (They are calculated matchwise and then summarized over all matches of an agent):

+Non-Parasites: Just the own total reward in a match.
+The higher its rewards the better is an agent.
+This is also the goal in the Challenge itself.

+Parasites: This is the trick: Difference between maximum opponent reward and opponent reward in this match.
+In this way we reward parasites against which a high reward is possible, but currently not often achieved!

 ## Stabilisation

 The algorithm desribed above would not work in this way as it would be to unstable.
 To keep up diversity in the populations and to make sure not to remove individuals which do not have the best total score, but which can win against rarly beaten opponents, i used "Competitive Fitness Sharing" and "Shared Sampling".
-Those method keep sure to reward individuals which seem to have unique abilities.
+Those methods keep sure to reward individuals which seem to have unique abilities.

 ## Speedup